MouseBiteLabs/Super-Nintendo-Cartridges/Advanced Flash/README.md

 ## Important Things Before You Start

+1) <a href="https://github.com/MouseBiteLabs/Super-Nintendo-Cartridges/wiki">Please review the wiki for more information about using the circuit boards, instructions for how to program them, and example builds.</a>
-1) When soldering parts on, it's a good idea to put kapton tape or otherwise cover the bottom cartridge edge.
+2) When soldering parts on, it's a good idea to put kapton tape or otherwise cover the bottom cartridge edge.
 You do not want to get solder on the cartridge contacts.
-2) I am not responsible for any damage you do to your self or your property.
+3) I am not responsible for any damage you do to your self or your property.
 Attempt this project at your own risk.
-3) I do not guarantee design compatibility.
+4) I do not guarantee design compatibility.
 You may encounter issues with certain games.
 There is also a chance I have made an error in the design or the BOM - if this is the case, I will do everything I can to address the problem as quickly as possible.
-4) If you are using this board to make games other than for personal use, you must have permission from the originator to use and distribute any ROM images or other related material.
+5) If you are using this board to make games other than for personal use, you must have permission from the originator to use and distribute any ROM images or other related material.
 You are responsible for making sure you adhere to any license requirements.

 DO NOT use my circuit boards for profiting from stolen work - this especially includes homebrew content, ROM hacks, and using fan-made labels without permission from the originator. **Support ALL original creators!**